xrysamuel/CS2305-ArchLab/Transpose/report.md

 ## 2 Experiment

-### 2.1 Test Environment
+### 2.1 Experimental Setup

 The experiment was conducted on an NVIDIA A800-SXM4-80GB GPU with a peak FP32 performance of 19.5 TFLOPS.
 It has 40GB of high-speed HBM2e memory with a bandwidth of 1935 GB/s.
-The GPU has 128 streaming multiprocessors.
+The GPU features 128 streaming multiprocessors.

-### 2.2 Test Code
+### 2.2 Code

 Instead of using `<chrono>`, we use `cudaEventRecord` to measure GPU-side time because executing the kernel function may be asynchronous to the CPU.
 The `transposeGPUWrapper` in the code is a wrapper for the kernel function.
-Before measuring the runtime of the kernel function, we need to execute it once for warm-up to fully utilize the GPU's performance and accurately measure the real performance of different implementation versions.
+Before measuring the runtime of the kernel function, we execute it once for warm-up to fully utilize the GPU's performance and accurately measure the real performance of different implementation versions.

 ```c
 float measureGPUTime(float *inputMat, float *outputMat, int N, int imp)